Articles

 Tips

-What to consider when you lend money to your business
+Things to consider when borrowing money for your business

-The reasons why you as an entrepreneur may need external financing are many.
-Possibly you have a chance at a bigger venue that would increase your turnover.
-Would you be able to serve more guests with a larger outdoor seating area or would you like to buy a large warehouse for Christmas shopping?
+As an entrepreneur, there are many reasons why you might need external financing.
+Perhaps you have the chance for a larger premises that would increase your turnover.
+Would you be able to serve more guests with a larger outdoor seating area or do you want to buy a large warehouse for Christmas shopping?
 Borrowing can be a wise business decision.
 Here are some good questions to ask yourself before you decide.

-Mest du, som en, du.
-Possibly one more barber chair would mean a lot to your profitability?
-Or would your efficiency increase with a new restaurant oven?
-Most importantly, the loan is used in a well-thought-out way, opens up new sales opportunities and that you have thought through the risks before borrowing.
-Just borrow for exactly what you need.
-Don't worry about solving an acute crisis.
+As a business owner, you often know best where your money can do the most good.
+Perhaps another hairdressing chair would make a big difference to your profitability?
+Or would a new restaurant oven increase your efficiency?
+The most important thing is that the loan is used wisely, opens up new sales opportunities and that you have thought through the risks before you borrow.
+Borrow only for exactly what you need.
+Don't borrow to solve an acute crisis.

 Will the loan pay off?